 The main reasons for resorting to surrogacy are:

-Even though there are few cases, the congenital absence of a uterus, known as Rokitansky syndrome, is one of the indications why a woman cannot gestate her baby, since she has no uterus to host the pregnancy.
-The same occurs in those women who have had their uterus removed for different medical reasons.
+Even though there are few cases, the congenital absence of the uterus, known as Rokitansky syndrome, is one of the indications why a woman cannot gestate her baby, since she has no uterus to host the pregnancy.
+The same occurs in women who have had their uterus removed for different medical reasons.

 The presence of significant uterine abnormalities can also lead to the inability to gestate.
 Some examples of these alterations are: